 Cal Poly already has an existing policy for credit-bearing internships.
-This policy requires the signed Release of Liability as well as the signed Internship Site Self-Assessment and Student Acknowledgement of Risks (one form).
-In addition, mandatory procedures were instituted last spring during the stay-at-home order.
+This policy requires the signed Release of Liability and a learning agreement, as well as the signed Internship Site Self-Assessment and Student Acknowledgement of Risks (one form).
+In addition, mandatory procedures were instituted in Spring 2020 during the stay-at-home order.
 These procedures required an additional memo justifying the internship by addressing a set of guiding questions.

 UPDATED POLICY DURING COVID-19 PANDEMIC

 The CSU has instituted a new policy for on-site, credit-bearing forms of experiential learning during the COVID-19 pandemic.
 The basic principles of the CSU policy are incorporated into the following new guidelines for Cal Poly:

 - Students enrolled in experiential learning programs should be given a virtual option.
 If possible, such programs should be performed in a sheltered place under the remote supervision of a professional or disciplinary expert.

 - Students who choose to participate in on-site experiential learning programs must receive COVID-19 safety training as part of their orientation and prior to participation.
 This training will be provided by Cal Poly in the form of an online course that is available in Skillsoft.
 The training is available here.